JanRossbach/fset/README.md

 ```
 lein repl
 ```
-- Run the core functions in a repl
+- In order to translate a B machine, load the machines IR using lisb and run the boolencode function from the core namespace
-- Examples can be found in experiment.clj
+- Examples can be found in repl.clj and in the core tests
-- Configuration can be done in config.clj

 ## License